ctp-archive/data-journalism/modules/the-weight-of-data/_posts/2022-02-02-data-as-people.md

 When each group has presented, answer the following questions as a class:
 * Which of these portrayals of the COVID-19 death toll **resonate** most with you?
-* How does the use of **emotional appeal** impact the effectivness of the communication?
+* How does the use of **emotional appeal** impact the effectiveness of the communication?
 * How can the use of emotional appeal **interfere** with the underlying message?

 ## Class exercise: Updating the death toll

 *Suggested time: 20 minutes*

-All three of these portryals of the COVID-19 death toll are dated.
+All three of these portrayals of the COVID-19 death toll are dated.
 Give students a few minutes on their own to look up the most updated COVID-19 death toll they can find and share both the **number** and the **source of the data** with the class.

 Then, as a class:
-* Select the death toll figure you think is most **reliable**, based the source and any other information students find during their brief research.
+* Select the death toll figure you think is most **reliable**, based on the source and any other information students find during their brief research.
 * Use what you've discussed during your analysis of the previous portrayals of the death toll to brainstorm ideas for a new one, based on the updated number